BNasif/EmotionClassifierRNNs/README.md

 The project effectively demonstrates an emotionally aware chatbot by integrating an emotion classifier into a retrieval-based response system.
 Future enhancements can be made by employing larger datasets, refining the retrieval system, and implementing reinforcement learning methods.

-## Getting Started

-*This section should include instructions on setting up your project locally.*
-- Prerequisites
-- Installing
-- Running the tests

 ## Acknowledgements